elegant-scipy/elegant-scipy/markdown/ch5.markdown

 millions of images streaming in from the newly launched Jupyter Orbiter?

-Of course, one option would be to rewrite all your code in C++, but let's presume you have diligently read Scott Meyers' excellent books and are deeply convinced that you will never write bug free C++ under pressure.
-While options like Cython, Numba, or Julia are available, we'd like to show you a quick workaround using SciPy's sparse matrices.
+In such cases, you want to squeeze every ounce of performance from your computer.
+It turns out that we can do a lot better than even the optimized C code in SciPy's `ndimage` if we are repeatedly applying the *same* transformation.

-We'll use the following image as a test:
+We'll use the following image from scikit-image as example data:

 ```python
 # Make plots appear inline, set custom plotting style